abhisheklal04/Rover-simulator/README.md

 ##Tools : React, Mocha, Chai, Webpack, Node, Express, Bootstrap, HTML, CSS.

-Instructions:
+##Instructions:
   1. PLACE X,Y,FACE : Places a robot on 5x5 matrix facing (NORTH|SOUTH|EAST|WEST)
   2. LEFT | RIGHT : Rotates the robot 90 degrees Left or Right.
   3. MOVE : Moves the robot forward by 1 coordinate in its direction.
-  4. REPORT : Prints Position of robot.
+  4. REPORT : Prints position of robot
   5. Invalid and out of bound commands will be ignored
+  6. Multiple commands can be given in each new line

+## Sample Instructions
+  PLACE 1,2,NORTH
+  MOVE
+  LEFT
+  MOVE
+  REPORT

+#OUTPUT
+  0,3,WEST

 ### Install Instructions